Jodidar

 Jodidar is a 1997 Indian Hindi-language fantasy film directed by T. L. V. Prasad, starring Mithun Chakraborty, Raasi, Bindushree, Aditya Pancholi and Prem Chopra.
-The film is a remake of the Telugu film Rajendrudu Gajendrudu.
+The film is a remake of the Telugu Blockbuster film Rajendrudu Gajendrudu.

 Plot synopsis

 Ganesh, an elephant, watches his master being killed by three poachers.
 After many years, Ganesh is able to identify the killers while being in the service of a new master, Munna.